bodo-ai/PyDough/meta_visualizer/README.md

     ./serve.sh
     ```
 4. Visit `http://localhost:8000` (or the port specified in `serve.sh`) in your browser.
 5. Click the "Load JSON File" button and select your first metadata JSON file.
 The graph will be displayed.
+The metada JSON file should adhere to the schema defined in [metadata](https://github.com/bodo-ai/PyDough/blob/main/documentation/metadata.md).
 6. To load more graphs, click "Load JSON File" again and select another file.
 7. To switch between loaded graphs, click the hamburger icon (☰) in the header and select the desired graph filename from the dropdown.